FusionAuth/fusionauth-site/site/_posts/2020-08-11-advanced-registration-form.md

 {% include _image.liquid src="/assets/img/blogs/advanced-registration-forms/form-first-step.png" alt="Adding fields to our first step." class="img-fluid" figure=false %}

 You can also add as many steps as you want.
-Create a second step and add these fields:
+Create a second step.
+Here you can add these fields, which are collecting application specific information, in this case about the house they want:

-* Geographic area
+* Geographic area of interest
-* Minimum house price
+* Minimum house search price
-* Maximum house price
+* Maximum house search price

 {% include _image.liquid src="/assets/img/blogs/advanced-registration-forms/form-second-step.png" alt="Adding fields to our second step." class="img-fluid" figure=false %}

+The form configuration is all about steps and displa order.
 You can rearrange the field order from this screen.
+You can delete a field from one step and add it to another.

 However, to change field attributes, such as converting the form control or the data type you have to return to the "Fields" section.
 When you're done, save the form.

-## Use the form
+## Specify the form for your application

 The next step is to use the form for your application.

-Navigate to "Applications" and create a new application.
-Name it "Real estate search".
+Navigate to "Applications" and create a new FusionAuth application.
+As a reminder, an application can be anything a user can sign into: a web application, native app, API, anything.
+In this case, you are continuing to build out the real estate application, so let's pick something snappy and descriptive.
+How about "Real estate search".

-You have to provide a redirect URL for when registration succeeds.
-Navigate to the "OAuth" tab and enter "https://fusionauth.io" or some other public website that you wouldn't mind landing on once you are registered.
+You must configure a redirect URL, which is where the user is sent when registration succeeds.
+To do so, navigate to the "OAuth" tab and enter "https://fusionauth.io" or some other public website.

 For a production application, of course, you'd use the URL of wherever a user should be sent after they register or login.
 You can have multiple redirect URLs, and specify them on the registration or sign in link.

 Go to the "Registration" tab and enable "Self service registration."

-Then you want to check the "Advanced" option and select the form you just created.
+Then check the "Advanced" option and select the form you just created.
 Click "Save".

-When you edit the application, you should see a screen something like this:
+If you then edit the application you just created, you should see a screen something like this:

 {% include _image.liquid src="/assets/img/blogs/advanced-registration-forms/application-with-custom-form-configured.png" alt="Specifying a custom registration form for our application." class="img-fluid" figure=false %}

-You can easily find the registration URL by clicking on the green magnifying glass on the list of applications and looking for the "Registration URL".
-Here are the application details:
+Return to the list of applications.
+Now you're going to log in.
+You can find the registration URL by clicking on the green magnifying glass on the list of applications and looking for the "Registration URL".
+Here are the application details for what you just created, and the "Registration URL" is highlighted:

 {% include _image.liquid src="/assets/img/blogs/advanced-registration-forms/viewing-application-details.png" alt="Finding the registration URL." class="img-fluid" figure=false %}

+## Sign up

 Let's check it out!
 Open up an incognito window and paste the "Registration URL" into the URL bar.

-You can see that the first screen asks for first name, email address, password and phone number:
+You can see that the first screen asks for first name, email address, password and phone number.
+It also lets the user know how many registration steps there are.

 {% include _image.liquid src="/assets/img/blogs/advanced-registration-forms/first-screen-unthemed.png" alt="The first page of the custom registration flow." class="img-fluid" figure=false %}